MakeSchool-Tutorials/Tip-Calculator-Swift/P2-Interface-Building/content.md

 1. click the `Pin` button and set the `Width` to 75
 1. click on the label again and `update frame`

-things to explain:
-* `Pinning`
-* constraints are first class citizens because of OOP.

-things that we might have to change:
-* separating steps so that we can see why they are required

 [script]: steps for the video
 1. option click and drag the `Bill Amount:` label down a little bit.
 1. double-click the new `Bill Amount:` label and change text to `Tip %:` and then hit enter